 As a general practice the actual burial or lowering of the casket should occur during the Committal Rites for parishes of the Diocese of Helena.
 Catholic cemeteries in the Diocese must be well prepared for this procedure.
 The deans of the Diocese should be in dialogue with Catholic public, municipal and other cemeteries in their deanery regarding this practice.
 Family members are always provided the option to choose otherwise.
 Great care is taken in preparing the family for the Rite of Committal.

-It is most appropriate, in keeping with the expectations of Order of "But the Lord Jesus Christ will change our mortal bodies to be like his in glory, for he is risen, the firstborn from the dead.
+It is most appropriate, in keeping with the expectations of Order of Christian Funerals, that the burial actually occur at the appropriate time during the rite (Committal).

+"But the Lord Jesus Christ will change our mortal bodies to be like his in glory, for he is risen, the firstborn from the dead.